Every question, in plain English.

 Two buckets, one wallet:

-• Withdrawable balance — money you deposited plus prizes you've won.
-You can withdraw this any time, or use it to enter matches.
+- Withdrawable balance : money you deposited plus prizes you've won.
+You can withdraw this any time, or use it to enter competitions.

-When you join a match, entry credit is used first; once it's depleted we draw from your withdrawable balance.
+When you join a competition, entry credit is used first; once it's depleted we draw from your withdrawable balance.

 When is the entry fee charged?

 The moment you click "Join" on a competition.
-The charge is atomic with provisioning your match account — if for any reason the join fails, the debit rolls back.
+The charge is atomic with provisioning your competition account: if for any reason the join fails, the debit rolls back.

 Can I withdraw my prize money?

-What happens to my entry fee if the match cancels?
+What happens to my entry fee if the competition cancels?

 Full refund to the wallet bucket it came from, automatic.
-Cancellations are rare — the schedule is designed so matches launch on time — but when one happens you don't need to ask: the refund is already there.
+Cancellations are rare; the schedule is designed so competitions launch on time.
+When one happens you don't need to ask: the refund is already there.

 Competitions